WillEccles/node-server/README.md

 In order to set your preferred settings, you just have to go edit/create `settings.json` with your preferred text editor.
 The defaults for this file can be seen [here](/settings.json).
 All of the options can be found below—none of them are required.

 #### Options:
 `"hostname":"string"`: The hostname of the server.
+This setting is one of the only two that support the `$siteDir` wildcard at the moment.
+This means that if you have a folder for a site that's `/my.site.com`, you can set the hostname to `"$siteDir"` and the server will listen at `my.site.com:[port]`.
+This is particularly useful if you have 4 sites and you may launch the server using different ones at any time.

 `"port":Int`: The port of the server.